HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md

       runtimeController: true
     ```

-3. Install the Helm chart by running the following command with your `custom-values.yaml` file: <!--more specific commands?-->
+3. Install the Helm chart by running the following command with your `custom-values.yaml` file:

     ```bash
+        # Helm install command
+        helm install -n my-namespace -f path/to/your/custom-values.yaml your-release-name path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz
     ```

 4. Monitor the deployment until all pods reach a `Running` and `Ready` state by running the following command: